-To support Tennesseans looking to pursue a degree in higher education, WGU Tennessee, the state-endorsed nonprofit online university, is awarding $10,000 scholarships to up to 10 Tennesseans as part of its annual Tenn-K Scholarship.
+NASHVILLE, Tenn.
+(Jan.
+4, 2023) – In celebration of WGU Tennessee’s 10th anniversary, the accredited, nonprofit online university is awarding $10,000 scholarships to up to 10 Tennesseans as part of its annual Tenn-K Scholarship program.

-WGU Tennessee has helped to alleviate the financial burden for its students by awarding more than $4.5 million in scholarships to Tennesseans since 2013, $590,000 of that total coming from Tenn-K awards and nearly $95,000 in emergency aid scholarships over the past two years.
-With WGU’s already-low tuition of about $4,000 per six-month term for most programs, the Tenn-K Scholarship covers approximately 70% of a recipient’s tuition costs, on average.
+WGU Tennessee has helped alleviate the financial burden for students by awarding more than $5,506,441 in scholarships to Tennesseans in the past decade, with nearly $340,000 from Tenn-K awards and more than $114,500 in emergency aid and programs for nurses, teachers, and more.
+With WGU’s already-low tuition of about $4,000 per six-month term for more undergraduate programs, the Tenn-K Scholarship covers approximately 70% if a recipient’s tuition costs, on average.

 To learn more about the Tenn-K Scholarship, visit https://www.wgu.edu/financial-aid-tuition/scholarships/tennessee/tenn-k.html.